Wing (military unit): United States Air Force & Civil Air Patrol

-"Constituted combat wings are always numbered in a single series beginning with Arabic "1st".
+Constituted combat wings are always numbered in a single series beginning with Arabic "1st".
 Examples: 1st Fighter Wing, 21st Space Wing, and the Strategic Air Command's 509th Bomb Wing.
 All constituted wings have one, two, or three digits in their numerical designations.

-"In many cases, the numerical designation of the wing came from the combat group that preceded it and became an integral part of the post-World War II wing.
-In other words, when the 14th Fighter Wing (later, 14th Flying Training Wing) came into existence, it received the 14th numerical designation from the 14th Fighter Group which had already existed for a number of years and which became the wing’s combat component.
+In many cases, the numerical designation of the wing came from the combat group that preceded it and became an integral part of the post-World War II wing.
+In other words, when the 14th Fighter Wing (later, 14th Flying Training Wing) came into existence, it received the 14th numerical designation from the 14th Fighter Group, which had already existed for several years and became the wing's combat component.
 At the same time, the other component establishments, and units of these establishments, also received the 14th numerical designations, aligning each of them directly to the 14th Wing.
-The tactical squadrons of the combat group, however, retained their separate and distinct numerical designations.
+However, the tactical squadrons of the combat group retained their separate and distinct numerical designations.

-"The Air Force has three basic types of wings: operational, air base, and specialized mission.
+The Air Force has three basic types of wings: operational, air base, and specialized mission.
 According to Air Force Instruction 38-101 (1994):